julio899/testPhp7/README.md

 # testPhp7
-you need make one file the config.php, where you specifique. the next:
+you need make one file the config.php , in the root folder of the project, where you specifique. the next:
   -